Addressing College 529 Plans in Divorce

 College 529 plans are tax-deferred college savings plan and a relatively new way to save for college education expenses.
 They be used to fund a child's education at a traditional college or other eligible post-secondary educational institution.
 With the Tax Cuts and Jobs Act, 529 plans can now also be used to pay for private elementary and high school tuition.

 Even though many people view a 529 plan as the child's asset, it is actually a marital asset.
-Therefore, parents need address these plans in their property settlement agreement when getting divorced.
-This article highlights two specific areas regarding 529 plans in divorce - deductibility of losses and the use of plan assets to fund educational expenses.
+Account ownership is generally in one parent's name and the child is named as the beneficiary of the plan.
+Therefore, parents need to address these plans in their property settlement agreement when getting divorced.
+This article highlights a specific area regarding 529 plans - the division of plan assets to fund educational expenses when the parents divorce.

 A 529 savings plan is considered an asset of the account owner (generally the parent), even though it's meant to pay for the child's college expenses.
 529 plan assets are utilized to fund education expenses until they are exhausted.
 After, parents make contributions in accordance with the statutory factors at the time of the event or based on percentages agreed upon during divorce.
 If you allow one party to retain control of 100% of 529 plan assets, I recommend you include restrictions on liquidations and changes in beneficiary.